Sitrash/UnrealCoding/README.md

-Copyright © 2023 Roman Sitrash.
+Copyright © 2023 Sitrash.
 All rights reserved.